using CairoMakie

 16.7 Robustness to noise and sampling

-One of the great strengths of persistent homology for shape comparison is its stability: small changes in the point cloud lead to small changes in the persistence diagram (and therefore small changes in the distances).
+One of the main strengths of persistent homology for shape comparison is its stability: small perturbations of the input point cloud should produce small perturbations of the persistence diagram, and therefore small changes in the distances.

 noise_levels = [0.01, 0.05, 0.1, 0.2, 0.3]